Nurse Edith Cavell

-Nurse Edith Cavell is a 1939 American film directed by British director Herbert Wilcox about Edith Cavell.
+Nurse Edith Cavell is a 1939 American war drama film directed by British director Herbert Wilcox about Edith Cavell.

 The film was nominated at the 1939 Oscars for Best Original Score.

 Plot

 The story follows the broadly true story of Edith Cavell who went to German-occupied Brussels after the onset of the First World War.

 Edith hides the young Frenchman Jean Rappard, but is suspected of this and her hospital is inspected by German troops at regular intervals.
 Jean is put on a canal barge and despite being searched at the border escapes successfully.

 Back in Brussels a firing squad executes a dozen escaped prisoners who were caught in the woods.
 Edith and Albert go to try to find wounded on a battlefield near the woods and bring back four British men including Pte Bungey of the Buffs.
 They are hidden in the hospital in a secret room accessed through a wardrobe in the basement boiler room.
 The Countess goes to the cobbler to organise their safe transportation.

 Meanwhile, Edith also tends the young dying Germans in the main hospital.
 A further three Frenchmen are sent to the border by barge with Mme Moulin.

 An alleged escaped French PoW arrives at the Countess's mansion.
 The Countess is suspicious due to his accent and locks him in the kitchen whilst informing the German authorities.
 The hospital is also being watched.
 Nevertheless, the numbers increase ... but they include Wilhelm Schultz of the German military intelligence.
 He therefore works out how Edith and the Countess operate.
 Each person is given new ID papers and money.

 On 5 August 1915 Edith is arrested and placed in the Prison of St Gilles.
 A campaign begins to release her, but the Germans wish to "set an example" and wish her shot.

 In the court she is charged with the far more serious crime of espionage.
 The very young Francois Rappard is brought into the court (in handcuffs) as the critical non-military witness.
 The authorities point out that the people who were helped returned to the front and killed Germans.
 Edith admits to having had helped at least 200 men escape.
 The three military judges go to decide her sentence.
 She is read the sentence in her cell by Cpt.
 Heinrichs: she is to be shot at dawn.

 The authorities are evasive when they are asked by the British consul to give the result of the trial.
 Pleas for clemency are ignored.

 Some of the proposed firing squad say they are ill as they do not wish to shoot a woman.
 But on the allotted morning eight soldiers shoot her dead.

 On May 15, 1919, a memorial service is held in Westminster Abbey.